open-contracting/standard/docs/guidance/build.md

    build/merging
 ```
 **Resource:** [Technical case studies: OCDS implementation insights report](https://www.open-contracting.org/resources/technical-case-studies-ocds-implementation-insights/) provides insights into the technical choices made in OCDS implementations in Paraguay, Zambia, Colombia, Moldova and Argentina's Road Agency Vialidad.

+If you’re reusing an existing tool for collecting OCDS data, you should consider how you will collate and publish data collected using the tool.
+The [OCDS Helpdesk](../../support/#ocds-helpdesk) can help you to consider options for publication.

 ## Establish your publication formats and access methods